© 1998/2006 Anthony P. Tully

 30 June 1944:

-Captain Yokoi Toshiyuki formally released as commanding officer.
+Captain Yokoi Toshiyuki is formally released as commanding officer.

 10 November 1944:

-Note 2: To date, this Japanese claim of a submarine torpedo hit on HIYO had been confusing, and imagined perhaps to be the result of the traumatic experience of the sinking of both TAIHO and SHOKAKU by submarine just the day before.
-However, IJN official sources always credited a submarine torpedo, and Captain Yokoi's report is the reason.
-Instead, what clearly happened was a massive induced explosion that doomed salvage efforts and fatally wounded the vessel.
-This makes HIYO one of three Japanese fleet carriers sunk by the same combination of petrol tank vapor and induced explosion within a 48 hour period.
+Note 5: To date, this Japanese claim of a submarine torpedo hit on Hiyo has been puzzling, and sometimes speculated to be conflation of the traumatic experiences of the sinking of both Taiho and Shokaku by submarine just the day before.
+However, IJN official real-time sources always credited a submarine torpedo, and Captain Yokoi's spot report is among the sources.
+Whatever else it means, the claim of a submarine torpedo is authentic to Hiyo's report.
+Since no subs were present, what probably happened was a massive induced explosion that doomed salvage efforts and fatally wounded the vessel.
+The same sources are somewhat unclear whether fire was started by the aerial torpedo hit, or only followed the second explosion.
+A distinction of some importance.
+If correct this makes Hiyo one of three Japanese fleet carriers sunk by the same combination of petrol tank vapor and induced explosion within a forty-eight hour period.